Engee documentation

 Details

-Select this check box to add system noise to the input signal.
-Once selected, the parameters associated with the Noise tab are displayed.
+Select this option to add system noise to the input signal.
+After selecting this option, the options associated with the Noise tab are displayed.

 Default value